Former Quarry Becomes a Recreational Amenity

 Challenges faced during the course of the project were tied to the sand foundation of the area and miscellaneous debris that had been buried over time.
 This debris was discovered during construction which required revisions to the plan.
 Creating a stable foundation for the lodge and patio, a reinforced pier system was needed.
 Through collaboration with a seed supplier, custom seed mixes for Sand Prairie and Emergent Aquatics were created that would flourish amidst the soil’s sand structure.

-The park, which opened in 2013, is named after Terry Trueblood, the former director of Iowa City’s Parks and Recreation Department who led efforts to garner project support and funding.
+The park is named after Terry Trueblood, the former director of Iowa City’s Parks and Recreation Department who led efforts to garner project support and funding.
 Park amenities include:

 - Bird watching